mikarant/ozo/run_ozo.md

 ## 3. Downloading test data

-For running the test case, you need to download test data.
-Datafile is in nc-format and contains WRF-output variables and calculated vertical motion fields from two timesteps.
+For running the test case, you need to download a test data.
+Data file is in netcdf-format and contains WRF-output at hours 117-120 of the idealized baroclinic wave simulation.

 1. Go to test-directory: